KleoPetroff/react-webpack-boilerplate/README.md

 :warning: :warning: :warning:

 As of 29.12.2018, the project is **DEPRECATED** and no further development is planned.
-If you are looking for an alternative, check [create-react-app](https://github.com/facebook/create-react-app).
+If you are looking for an alternatives, check [create-react-app](https://github.com/facebook/create-react-app).

 Simple and optimized React boilerplate.
 It includes: